<<Previous | Story Intro | Return to Stories | Next >>

 Climbing from the bed, Tem strolled naked across the room.
 A new data crystal waited on his desk.
 He inserted it into the computer, read the report carefully.
 His smile was demonic.
 He turned and caught Kinsey's face between his hands, then kissed him deeply.
 "Soon, my pet, we shall have my queen in our bed.
 I know exactly where she is!
 We shall greet Ares, and then go for her!"

 He shivered with delicious anticipation.
 He and his 'son' had shared many of the harem girls, fucking the terrified women and each other to the point of exhaustion.
 As Tem continued to build his fantasy about the queen he'd have at his side, and share happily with his 'father', the fantasy became Kinsey's own.
-"She'll bear you many fine sons, worthy of being hosts to the most loyal among your Goa'uld."
+"She'll bear many fine sons for you, worthy of being hosts to the most loyal among your Goa'uld."

 "Yes, she will.
 Get dressed, my pet.
 We have much to do."